curb4387/odin-recipes/README.md

 - /recipes/style.css
 - /recipes/ga-chien.html

-Although completed in May 2024, these two files were not updated correctly (sorry) and contained previous versions of that were not finished.
+Although completed in May 2024, these two files were not updated correctly (sorry) and contained previous versions that were not finished.